 Surprising I know, however, it’s a pleasant break from the ephemeral software we are learning within this program.
-Yes, I did enroll in the DMF program in order to learn to illustrate complex design ideas using the sophisticated programs such as Rhino and Solidworks, yet, every good computer generated idea refreshingly stems from those analogue foundational materials listed above.
+Yes, I did enroll in the DMF program in order to learn to illustrate complex design ideas using sophisticated programs such as Rhino and Solidworks, yet, every good computer generated idea refreshingly stems from those analog foundational materials listed above.

 Employing my past experience with a Masters of Fine Art in Video and Sculpture, I felt quite at home with this assignment called light and shadow.
 Remembering back to October when it was assigned by our instructor, I still chuckle to myself when told to take a walk around Thames Street on a beautifully sunny day.
 Loving the outdoors, I was immediately motivated to leave the classroom and start working.
 A win-win!
-I mean, after all I am here to explore my intense interest of vessels on the water and sharpen my eye within the Marine Industry, all while under the New England sunshine.
+I mean, after all I am here to explore my intense interest of vessels on the water and sharpen my eye within the marine industry, all while under the New England sunshine.

 Back in the class room, I whittled the photographic muses down to 3 photos to work from: